MeSabya/Kubernetes/Configuration/ConfigMaps.md

+Kubernetes natively supports 2 resources geared towards storing configuration consumed by pods.
+Both configuration types required data to be represented in a key:value pair format.
+- Config Maps: use to store non-confidential data
+- Secrets: use to store confidential data (tokens, SSH keys, passwords, certificates, etc)

 To configure your apps in Kubernetes, you can use:
 - Good old environment variables
 - ConfigMap
 - Secret

+> Config maps are not suited for storing large quantities of data.
+Please use external storage for this purpose.
+As a side-note, etcd, key-value store where Kubernetes stores all its state can only hold resources up to 1MN in size.
+**Secrets in Kubernetes are actually not encrypted, but rather base64 encoded**, so best for storing critical sensitive information, recommendation is to use key vaults such as Hashicorp Vault with Helm sidecar or native offerings from public cloud providers, like Azure Key Vault.

+- ❗ Updates to config maps or secrets reflects in pods automatically applies only to configuration or secrets mounted to pods as volumes
+- ❗ If you would like to reflect changes in environmental variables injected from configs or secrets, manual pod restart is required

 ## Using Environment Variables for configuration
 ❗Environment variables fit well into distributed systems.
 They are easy to define, and they are portable.
 They are the ideal choice for configuration mechanism of new applications.